University of West Georgia Scholarships (2025–2026) | Automatic, Competitive & Honors Awards

 How do I get considered if there’s no published auto chart?

 Apply early, then complete the UWG Scholarship Portal forms and any departmental applications by their priority dates.
-Keep your application materials (transcript/test scores, if any) updated; some awards are reviewed on a rolling or priority basis.
+Keep your transcript/test scores updated; some awards are rolling or have priority rounds.

 Can these stack with the Border State Waiver or ACM?

-Usually, yes—because the waiver/ACM changes your tuition rate rather than giving a separate cash award.
-Always read each scholarship’s stacking language to confirm.
+Usually, yes—because the waiver/ACM changes your tuition rate rather than providing a separate cash award.
+Always check the stacking language of each award offer.

 What about HOPE/Zell Miller?